apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korea showed Russia one of its more troubling nuclear missiles**
+**Alicia Navarro: New details on where exactly she has been prior to being found safe**

-You can read more about it [here](https://www.businessinsider.com/north-korea-showed-russia-nuclear-capable-missiles-including-new-icbm-2023-7).
+You can read more about it [here](https://www.fox10phoenix.com/news/alicia-navarro-new-details-on-where-exactly-she-has-been-prior-to-being-found-safe).

 ## Requirements
 - Python 3.8